fedhere/NYCArabPopByLanguage/README.md

 <img src="ArabSpeakersChanges.png" width="425"/>

 Notice the large census tract in Flushing showing significant growth, which from the 4-panel single language maps below can be identified as grouwth in the Hindi speaking population. should in fact be considered as an artefact of the census tracts design:  this large census tract was introduced in the newer ACS data collection.

-The map below shows the numbers of Arab speakers in the census tracts and the location of the [AAFSC](http://www.aafscny.org/) offices.